Kirschi/ChromeOcrTranslateExtension/README.md

 ## Security / Privacy Notes

+Core data flows:
-* Cropped images are sent only to your configured Azure Vision endpoint over HTTPS.
+* Cropped images (just the selected rectangle, not the full page) are sent only to your configured Azure Vision endpoint over HTTPS.
-* Only text (never images) is sent to the translation provider (Azure or Google) if translation is enabled.
+* Only extracted text (never images) is sent to the translation provider (Azure or Google) if translation is enabled.
-* No analytics or telemetry; network calls are limited to the user‑configured endpoints plus Google's translation endpoint when that provider is chosen.
+* No analytics, telemetry, or third‑party tracking scripts are included; network calls are limited to the user‑configured Azure endpoints and Google's translation endpoint when that provider is chosen.

+Storage & sync behavior:
+* API keys and endpoints you enter are stored in `chrome.storage.sync`, which means they are synchronized across Chrome/Edge profiles where you are signed in with sync enabled.
+They are not end‑to‑end encrypted; treat them as moderately sensitive.
+* If you prefer strictly local storage, you (or a future version) can switch to `chrome.storage.local` with a minor code change.
+* The last OCR/translation result (text only) is stored (overwriting the previous one).
+No historical log or images are kept.
+* Avoid using the tool on sensitive, personal, regulated, or confidential material you do not wish to transmit to cloud services.

+Service Terms & Costs:
+* Use of Azure AI Vision, Azure Translator, and Google Cloud Translation APIs is subject to their respective Terms of Service and billing.
+You are responsible for any charges incurred.
+* API rate limits (throttling) may apply; rapid or automated use could lead to quota errors.

+Threat considerations:
+* Keys in sync storage could be exfiltrated by any other locally installed malicious extension granted `storage` access (low likelihood but possible).
+For higher assurance, consider using short‑lived proxy tokens or local storage and disabling sync.
+* All injected DOM elements are text‑only (no HTML injection of OCR/translation output).

 ## Troubleshooting